hrittm/hrittick-web/README.md

 ![image](https://placehold.co/1200x630/000000/ffffff.png?text=hrittick.)

-Yoo!!
-The repository is for my web! 🕸️
+_Yoo!!_ The repository is for my web! 🕸️ :shipit:

 This website is developed with the help of [Google AI Studio](https://aistudio.google.com/), and the design is inspired by [chronark.com](https://chronark.com).
 It is built with [TypeScript](https://www.typescriptlang.org/) and [HTML](https://en.wikipedia.org/wiki/HTML) and deployed with [Vercel](https://vercel.com/).

 **[📌 View Web](https://hrittick,vercel.app/)**

+---

 ## Run Locally